 Maybe the most emotional part of the series for me was when Harry’s godfather passes away.
 I don’t want to give away any more information beyond that, in case you haven’t read or seen Harry Potter, but that moment really touched me.
-Because I’ve lost loved ones several times — including someone in my immediate family — reading about Harry losing someone so close to him, who he looked up to, got to me quick.
+Because I’ve lost loved ones several times, including my dad, reading about Harry losing someone so close to him got to me quick.
 It brought back all of those real emotions I had when I grieved for those I lost.
 It was obvious that this is writing that comes from real heartbreak and loss, that knows that it feels like, and isn’t afraid to dig into those emotions again to express them on the page.

 Rowling clearly loved these characters she created, and throughout the twists and turns of her story, she wanted to show what life is really like, through their journeys.
 Life doesn’t always have tidy endings or last-minute saves.
 Sometimes things go wrong, and people die unexpectedly.
-Sometimes your judgments are wrong — doesn’t matter if you’re a nice person or a good judge of character — and you have to learn humility.
+Sometimes your judgments are wrong and you have to learn humility.
 Sometimes you have to sacrifice something for the greater good.
 Sometimes you make mistakes, but they help shape who you become as much as anything else.